-Throughout the program, students will learn to build sensing circuits to determine the speed of light, will visit an automotive museum to gain insight into inertia and mechanics, and will visit a local amusement park to collect and analyze data documenting the acceleration of roller coasters, culminating in small group presentations in which students present their findings.
+Hands-on practice: Learn to build sensing circuits to determine the speed of light, gain insight into inertia and mechanics at an automotive museum, visit a local amusement park to collect and analyze data documenting the acceleration of roller coasters, and share your findings in small group presentations.

 Prerequisites: Previous physics experience is encouraged, though not required.